olimorris/persisted.nvim/README.md

-  autoload = false, -- automatically load the session for the cwd on Neovim startup allowed_dirs = nil, -- table of dirs that the plugin will auto-save and auto-load from ignored_dirs = nil, -- table of dirs that are ignored when auto-saving and auto-loading before_save = function() end, -- function to run before the session is saved to disk after_save = function() end, -- function to run after the session is saved to disk telescope = { -- options for the telescope extension
+  autoload = false, -- automatically load the session for the cwd on Neovim startup allowed_dirs = nil, -- table of dirs that the plugin will auto-save and auto-load from ignored_dirs = nil, -- table of dirs that are ignored when auto-saving and auto-loading before_save = nil, -- function to run before the session is saved to disk after_save = nil, -- function to run after the session is saved to disk telescope = { -- options for the telescope extension
-    before_source = function(session) end, -- function to run before the session is sourced via telescope after_source = function(session) end, -- function to run after the session is sourced via telescope },
+    before_source = nil, -- function to run before the session is sourced via telescope after_source = nil, -- function to run after the session is sourced via telescope },
 })
 ```